nickstewart95/duplicate-posts/readme.txt

 A simple WordPress plugin that can sync posts from one WordPress site to another using the REST API.

 == Changelog ==

+= 1.5 =

+- Fixed a possible bug with reusing Blade global name
+- Fixed a bug with images always being copied, even if they were copied in the past
+- Added ability to delete duplicate images, from the above bug

+= 1.4 =

+- Bug fix, include Action Scheduler correctly

 = 1.3 =